 There will also be a requirement for Safety & Security checks to be conducted when services of goods depart a Bailiwick port or airport directly to a third country.
-This will be achieved by using the manifest data submitted by carriers onto GEMS.
-Manifest data, in addition to the mandatory data fields currently supplied by carriers, will be needed to achieve this.
-GEMS export manifest fields will be expended to accommodate this additional data requirement.
-Carriers will be advised of these new requirements in due course and will be provided a reasonable period of time to comply with this new mandatory requirement which may require updates to the systems used to upload export manifest data.
+This will be achieved by using the export manifest data submitted by carriers onto GEMS.
+Export manifests will soon incorporate export declaration data submitted by exporters in addition to the mandatory data fields currently supplied by carriers.
+GEMS export manifest fields will be expanded to accommodate this additional data requirements.
+See section below - "Changes to GEMS" for further information.